merovex-press/espacesociety.github.io/main/lexicon.md

 layout: page
 title: "Lexicon"
 date: 2005-09-14T23:27:13+00:00
-comments: true
+permalink: /main/lexicon/
 sharing: true
 footer: true
 group: Main
 ---

 [ Lexicon Game](http://www.20by20room.com/2003/11/lexicon_an_rpg.html ) is a way of role-playing out a setting's background.
 In E-Space's incarnation of ***Lexicon***, players portray scholars from different eras, scholars who do not restrain themselves to being professionals.
 They are opinionated, eccentric, and confrontational.
-As scholars, the players collaborate with one another to construct the [Macropedia/Macropedia](/macropedia/macropedia), a widely published encyclopedia of human understanding.
+As scholars, the players collaborate with one another to construct the [Macropedia/Macropedia](//), a widely published encyclopedia of human understanding.

 ## Rules